TheM1ddleM1n/Waddle/README.md

 A: Yes!
 The script is open source and runs only locally in your browser.
 No external data is sent anywhere.

-**Q: Why is the crosshair always cyan?**
+**Q: Why is the crosshair neon green?**

-A: Cyan provides optimal aim precision as your reference point.
-Your UI theme changes, but the crosshair stays consistent for gaming!
+A: Neon green provides optimal visibility and a sleek gaming aesthetic.
+It's locked in for consistency and performance.

-**Q: Can I customize the crosshair color?**
+**Q: Can I customize the theme?**

-A: No, the cyan crosshair is permanent for consistency.
-But you can change the entire UI theme to Cyan or Neon Green!
+A: The script now uses a single Neon Green theme for consistency.
+All UI elements match this vibrant aesthetic.

-**Q: Which theme is best?**
+**Q: Which features are most useful?**

-A: Both are great!
-Cyan = modern/professional, Neon Green = retro/arcade.
-Pick what feels right!
+A: All features complement each other!
+FPS counter for performance, Key Display for awareness, Anti-AFK for lobbies, and the Session Timer for tracking playtime.

 **Q: Can I modify the script?**